Enhance workflows with Agentforce's real-time insights

 Your second node will be a Data Cloud action.
 From Action, choose Data Cloud Action, then look for the name of the predictive model you created.
 After selecting that model, make sure you map the model inputs to fields on the record from the first node.
 This is very important because you want the model to look at the right fields before making a prediction.

-Your third node will be an Assignment element, where you assign the output of the previous node to the overall flow output.
+You are now ready for your last node, an Assignment element, where you assign the output of the previous node to the overall flow output.
 Make sure to describe what the output is.

-Flow Builder showing Assignment element that provides prediction output.
+Flow Builder showing an Assignment node populated.

-Create a copilot custom action
+Create an Agentforce custom action

 Choose Flow as your Reference Action Type and select the name of the flow you just created.